Tips & Tricks for Great Storage

 - Nothing beats the original boxing, but if you don’t have them handy anymore, you should use bubble wrap and secure it firmly in a box to stop movement in transit.
 We’ve got bubble wrap for that!

-- We suggesting labelling the cords - it’ll save you a nightmare at the end when you need to plug them all back in!
+- We suggesting labeling the cords – it’ll save you a nightmare at the end when you need to plug them all back in!
 Key tags around each cord are really helpful.

 - Of course, make sure everything is clean and dry before packing away.